 Clinical Pastoral Education (CPE) is a chaplaincy training program conducted at an authorized center.
 CPE units are completed in hospitals, hospice centers, and other institutions, and vary in length and schedules.
-Students should consult the Association of Clinical Pastoral Education website for a director of authorized training centers.
+Students should consult the Association of Clinical Pastoral Education website for an authorized training centers.